 A coworker does something we don’t understand or agree with, what do we do?
 We write a story in our head.
 We create scenarios on what we think the intentions of this person were.
-We create a story with little real evidence, only perception, “intuition” or assumption.
+We create a story with little real evidence, only perception, “intuition,” or assumption.
 Typically these stories are negative.
-Typically these perceptions are assuming the worst.
+Usually, these perceptions are assuming the worst.
 Typically these assumptions make us the victim of a conspiracy to cause us harm.
 Why is that?

 What’s a leader to do in these situations?

 Always start with assuming the good intentions from the other person.

 - Don’t allow yourself to live in the false reality of assumptions, perceptions, or intuition.

 - As leaders, we must seek the facts first and not become a party to opinion and conjecture.

 Leadership is about stripping away the prisms our teams, and we are using that are skewing the facts, undermining trust.
 By removing these prisms, we help reveal real motives and intentions behind actions, behaviors, and comments.
 At times we learn the reasons were self-serving or malicious.
 When this is discovered, then the attitude or behavior of that employee becomes a performance issue.
 To achieve the status of a high performing leader, we need to create a climate of trust among coworkers and the organization and work tirelessly to preserve that trust in actions, motives, and intent.

 An essential trait of a leader is to teach ourselves and others to pause these stories we write in our heads and seek facts and understanding first.